-Members that bring a project they made at 4-H Family Project Day or a duplicate of that project to the Grant County Fair will sign in on a special form (provided in the ECHO).
+Members that bring a project they made at 4-H Family Project Day or a duplicate of that project to the Grant County Fair will sign in on a special form.
 The 4H Family Project Day committee will draw 5 names, verify they are a project day project and award 5 -\$20 gift certificates.
-They will be announced at the Clothing Revue Saturday night and the certificates will be presented at 4-H Awards Night.
+Certificates will be presented at 4-H Awards Night.
 Sponsored by Dewey Tire Repair.

-COUNTY JUNIOR FAIR LIVESTOCK AUCTION RULES AND REGULATIONS 2024
+COUNTY JUNIOR FAIR LIVESTOCK AUCTION RULES AND REGULATIONS 2025

 1.All entries including junior, open, and senior class can start being accepted starting June 1 by taking them to the fair office.
-If mailing entries, they must be postmarked by Thursday, July 18, 2024.
-Last day to register will be Tuesday, July 23 from 8am to 8pm at the Youth and Ag Center, Fairgrounds.
-A late fee of \$10.00 will be assessed for entries received between July 24-July 26.
-After 4:00pm on July 26, no new entries will be accepted.
+If mailing entries, they must be postmarked by Thursday, July 17, 2025.
+Last day to register will be Tuesday, July 22 from 8am to 8pm at the Youth and Ag Center, Fairgrounds.
+A late fee of \$10.00 will be assessed for entries received between July 23-July 25.
+After 4:00pm on July 25, no new entries will be accepted.